An unfitted divergence-free higher order finite element method for the Stokes problem: Numerical Examples

 We run our experiments with $k=2$, i.e., the $\PP_2\!-\!\PP_1^{\rm disc}$ Scott–Vogelius element, and set $k_\lambda = k-1$.
 By default, our implementation uses a higher-order geometry approximation satisfying \eqref{GeomError}, as suggested by the theory.
 We also experimented with a polygonal approximation of $\Gamma$ obtained as the zero-level set of the $P_1$ interpolant of the distance function.

-The resulting errors in the velocity, velocity gradient, divergence, and pressure are shown in Figure~\ref{fig:example1.convergence}.
-The discrete velocity and divergence on the coarsest mesh are displayed in Figure~\ref{fig:example1.sol}.
+The resulting errors in the velocity, velocity gradient, divergence, and pressure are shown in Figure~\ref{fig:example2.convergence}.
+The discrete velocity and divergence on the coarsest mesh are displayed in Figure~\ref{fig:example2.sol}.
 We observe that the velocity error converges at the optimal rates in both the $H^1$ and $L^2$ norms when the geometry approximation satisfies \eqref{GeomError}.
 We note that the post-processed pressure also exhibits the optimal $O(h^{k})$ convergence.
 If the approximation of $\Omega$ is relaxed to the polygonal one, the velocity convergence rate deteriorates to $O(h^2)$ in the $L^2$ norm and to $O(h^{3/2})$ in the $H^1$ norm.
 The pressure convergence appears to degrade as well.
+Finally, in agreement with the theory, the recovered velocity is divergence-free on all meshes.